Source of information

 The scope of information revealed in the certificates as well as the time periods covered depend on the country.
 Each EU member state has their own laws regulating expungement of convictions for various offences.
 You will find details information on each country here.

-Certificate format and languages.
+Document format and languages.

 Certificates from most of the countries are issued as a standarised ECRIS template in the language of the country, through which all the checks are initaited.
 Some countries may still choose to provide their own national templates instead.